 Missouri Layoffs — March 2012

-Employers in Missouri logged 8 WARN Act notices in March 2012, involving roughly 2,334 workers — climbing above February and up 3234% versus March 2011.
+Employers in Missouri submitted 8 WARN Act notices in March 2012, putting at risk an estimated 2,334 workers — up substantially from February and up 3234% versus March 2011.
 The average filing covered 292 workers, with 6 closures among the notices.

 Industry Breakdown